Blog

 Woman gets a spinal adjustment from chiropractor

+Yes, there may be a connection between IBS and chiropractic care.
 While chiropractors primarily focus on spinal health, some individuals with Irritable Bowel Syndrome and other gastrointestinal issues have used chiropractic adjustments to lessen IBS symptoms.

 Chiropractic care helps reduce stress and tension, which can trigger IBS symptoms or increase severity.
-Adjustments and other chiropractic treatments like massage also reduce inflammation and boost circulation, improving the gut-brain connection
+Adjustments and chiropractic treatments like massage also reduce inflammation and boost circulation, improving the gut-brain connection

-The Integrated Health & Injury Center based in Georgia states that “misalignments in your vertebrae can pressure your nerves and prevent messages from traveling between your gut and its control center—your brain!
+The Integrated Health & Injury Center in Georgia states that “misalignments in your vertebrae can pressure your nerves and prevent messages from traveling between your gut and its control center—your brain!
 When your spine is perfectly aligned, your digestive system can function harmoniously with your brain.”

 Does turmeric help with IBS?